Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Consolidated wind simulation, by James Ross (PR #799) *- Avoid pulsing graphics part 2, by James Ross, see https://www.elvastower.com/forums/index.php?/topic/37592-lags-by-mg-with-route-24-gb/ (PR #952)
+  *- ETCS DMI Updates, including 280 km/h max tacho setting by gpz (PR #900) *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- Avoid pulsing graphics part 2, by James Ross, see https://www.elvastower.com/forums/index.php?/topic/37592-lags-by-mg-with-route-24-gb/ (PR #952)
-  *- fix pantographs on unpowered cars, by cesarBLG (PR #962) *- Bug fix for https://www.elvastower.com/forums/index.php?/topic/29798-openclose-doors-in-ai-trains/page__view__findpost__p__310272 AI train starts with open doors (PR #974)
-  *- Fix Trackviewer crash on big zoom value  (master PR  #959 by Fred-si) *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- NEW: merge Downloading route content (Github, zip) second part branch, by sweiland (PR #980)
+  *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- Downloading route content (Github, zip) second part branch (only partial), by sweiland (PR #980) *- Multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/  (PR #981)
+  *- Player train switching for timetable mode (PR #984) *- NEW: Web based Switch Panel enhancement: Alerter, by sweiland (PR #982) *- NEW: Fix: The TrainCarOperations window does not resize correctly, by mbm_OR (PR #986)
+- NEW: Bug fix for https://www.elvastower.com/forums/index.php?/topic/38305-ai-does-not-open-the-doors-if-it-is-on-a-platform-at-the-start-of-a-new-service/
-- NEW: multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/
+- NEW: Conditional sound, see https://www.elvastower.com/forums/index.php?/topic/37217-suggestion-sound-modifiers/page__view__findpost__p__311686

 Info about content of the various PR to the Unstable release can be found here